The Italian flat tax regime: a paradise for mega-rich foreigners

 The abovementioned procedure applies to both the taxpayer and their descendants.

-In this regard, the Italian government has provided for this “fast track” to grant residency to non-EU high net worth individuals who can also benefit from the special regime for non-residents (approximately 2 weeks according to external sources).
+In this regard, the Italian government has provided with two “fast track” to grant residency to non-EU high net worth individuals who can also benefit from the special regime for non-residents.

-What are you waiting for to make an appointment with our Italian trusted advisor?
+What are you waiting for to make an appointment with our Italian advisor?

 FREE RELOCATION REPORT